aizech/corpus-core-saas/README.md

 - Session management and user profiles
 - Premium subscription validation

-### Medical AI Tools
-- **Medical Image Analysis**: AI-powered diagnostic assistance
-- **Expert Consultation**: Premium chat with AI medical specialists
-- **Healthcare Analytics**: Data analysis and insights

 ### User Experience
 - **Responsive Design**: Works on desktop and mobile devices
 - **Theme Support**: Light and dark mode options
 - **Internationalization**: English and German language support
 - **Accessibility**: WCAG compliant interface

-### Premium Features
-- Advanced medical image analysis
-- Expert chat consultations
-- Priority support
-- Extended usage limits

 ## 💳 Subscription Management

-The platform uses Stripe for subscription management:
+The platform uses Stripe for subscription management.
+There you can define your own plans and prices.
+Here you can find the Stripe documentation: https://stripe.com/docs
+Examples:

 - **Free Trial**: 14-day trial with basic features
-- **Premium Plan**: Full access to all medical AI tools
+- **Premium Plan**: Full access to all premium features
 - **Automatic Billing**: Recurring subscription management
 - **Usage Tracking**: Monitor API usage and limits

 ## 🔒 Security & Compliance

 - **Data Encryption**: All data encrypted in transit and at rest
-- **HIPAA Compliance**: Healthcare data privacy standards
 - **Secure Authentication**: OAuth 2.0 with industry standards
 - **Audit Logging**: Comprehensive activity tracking
 - **Privacy Controls**: User data management and deletion